PaulZC/F9P_RAWX_Logger/SOFTWARE.md

 Use the library manager filter text box to search for "sdfat".
 Hover over the line which says "SdFat by Bill Greiman" and click "Install".

+### Adafruit NeoPixel Library

+RAWX_Logger_F9P can use a NeoPixel to provide additional information during logging.
+You will need to install the Adafruit NeoPixel library if you want to take advantage of this.
+By default, the NeoPixel needs to be connected to D13 (sharing the pin with the on-board red LED).

+Use the library manager filter text box to search for "Adafruit NeoPixel".
+Hover over the line which says "Adafruit NeoPixel Library" and click "Install".

 You can now close the library manager.

 ## Download RAWX_Logger_F9P